-- Review Documentation and Reports in Common EOC Responsibilities on page 35. - Open and maintain an Activity Log (See Support Documentation, Activity Log). - □ Maintain a log of all injuries occurring during the disaster/emergency. - Develop and maintain a log of potential and existing claims. - Periodically review all logs and forms produced by Unit to ensure: - Work is complete - Entries are accurate and timely - Work is in compliance with LAUSD requirements and policies. - Prepare claims associated with the disaster, notify and file the claims with the third party administrator, Sedgwick Claims Management Services, Inc. - Ensure that all Compensation-for-injury and Claims logs and forms are complete and routed to the appropriate department for post-EOC processing.
+- Maintain a log of all injuries occurring during the disaster/emergency.
+Ensure that sites maintain injury logs. - Develop and maintain a log of potential and existing claims. - Periodically review all logs and forms produced by Unit to ensure: - Work is complete - Entries are accurate and timely - Work is in compliance with LAUSD requirements and policies. - Prepare claims associated with the disaster, notify and file the claims with the third party administrator, Sedgwick Claims Management Services, Inc. - □ Ensure that all Compensation-for-injury and Claims logs and forms are complete and routed to the appropriate department for post-EOC processing.

-- Determine if there is a need for Compensation-for-injury and Claims Specialists and order personnel as needed. - Ensure the investigation of all accidents, if possible. - Ensure that the Personnel Unit of the Logistics Section completes claims for any injured personnel or volunteers working at the emergency. - Provide report of injuries and coordinate with the District's Risk Manager for mitigation of hazards. - Obtain all witness statements pertaining to claim and review for completeness.
+- Determine if there is a need for Compensation-for-injury and Claims Specialists and request personnel as needed. - Ensure the investigation of all accidents, if possible. - □ Ensure that the Personnel Unit of the Logistics Section completes claims for any injured personnel or volunteers working at the emergency. - Provide report of injuries and coordinate with the District's Risk Manager for mitigation of hazards. - Obtain all witness statements pertaining to claim and review for completeness.